canonical/juju-verify/docs/verifiers/neutron-gateway.rst

   [OK] warn_router_ha check passed

-If there are routers that should be failed over to other active ``neutron-gateway`` units, following warning is displayed, listing router IDs of affected neutron routers.
+If there are routers that should be failed over to other active ``neutron-gateway`` units, the following warning is displayed, listing router IDs of affected neutron routers.

 ::